The Gospel of

 14And he was casting out a demon of muteness.
 And it came about that after the demon went out, the mute man spoke.
 And the crowd was amazed.

 17But he, knowing their thoughts, said to them, "Every kingdom divided against itself is desolated, and a house divided against itself falls.
 18So also, if Satan was divided against himself, how will his kingdom stand?
-I say this because you claim I drive out the demons by Baal-zibbul.
-19Now if I drive out the demons by Baal-zibbul, by whom do your followers drive them out?
+I say this because you claim I drive out demons by Baal-zibbul.
+19Now if I drive out demons by Baal-zibbul, by whom do your followers drive them out?
 So then, they will be your judges.
 20But if I am driving out demons by the finger of God, then the kingdom of God has come upon you.

 21"When a strong man, fully armed, guards his own castle, his possessions are safe.
 22But when a stronger one than he comes and overpowers him, he takes away the armor upon which his confidence was based, and divides out the spoils.

 23"The person who is not with me is against me, and the one not gathering with me is scattering."

 24"When an evil spirit comes out of a human being, it goes through waterless places, seeking rest.
 And not finding it, at that timeit says, 'I will return to the house from which I came out.'
 25And when it arrives, it finds the house unoccupied, swept clean and put in order.
 26Then it goes and brings with it seven other spirits more wicked than itself, and they come inside and live there.
 And the final condition of that human is worse than the first."

 27And it came about that as Jesus was saying these things, a woman in the crowd lifted up her voice and said to him, "Blessed are the womb that bore you, and the breasts which you sucked on."

 28But he replied, "Blessed rather are those who hear the word of God and obey it."